 Heat a char grill pan to medium–high.
 Add the salmon and cook for 2–3 minutes on each side.

 To serve, toss the dressing through the noodle salad, then lay a bed of salad on a serving platter or in a large serving bowl.
 Break the salmon into large bite-sized pieces and scatter over the salad.
 Garnish with the watercress and serve.

-Recipe from Luke Nguyen’s book - Luke Nguyen's France: A Gastronomic Adventure.
+Recipe from Luke Nguyen’s France - A Gastronomic Journey.
+Click here to purchase the book now.